libreswitch/ops/docs/qos_user_guide.md

 ## Configuring queue profiles
 The queue profile determines the assignment of local-priority to queues.
 A queue-profile must be configured on every port at all times.

 OpenSwitch automatically provisions each network device with an initial queue profile named **default**.
-Use the command **show queue-profile default** to view the product default queue profile.
+Use the command **show qos queue-profile default** to view the product default queue profile.
 Do not use **show running-configuration** as it will only display changes from the initial values.

 The default queue-profile assigns each local-priority to the queue of the same number.
 This should work most all situations.
-A new queue profile can be created anytime by entering the command **queue-profile NAME**.
-Use **map QUEUENUM local-priority PRI** commands to assign local-priorities to queues.
+A new queue profile can be created anytime by entering the command **qos queue-profile NAME**.
+Use **map queue QUEUENUM local-priority PRI** commands to assign local-priorities to queues.

-Finally, use the **apply qos queue-profile NAME** command to configure all ports to use the new profile.
+Finally, use the **apply qos queue-profile NAME schedule-profile NAME** command to configure all ports to use the new profile.

 ## Configuring schedule profiles
 The schedule profile determines the order of queues selected to transmit a packet.
 A schedule profile must be configured on every port at all times.